OURadar/SimRadar/README.md

         git clone http://git.arrc.ou.edu/cheo4524/simradar.git

     Note: A .xcodeproj project is included so you can manage the source codes using Xcode on Mac OS X. Git can be set up under Xcode for the source control to stay up to date.
-If you would like to contribute to the framework, please me at <boonleng@ou.edu>.

 2. Download [Sparkle Framework], extract and move the folder **Sparkle.framework** into the sub-folder **SimRadar**